BeHappyCommunication/SyliusShippingRatesPlugin/README.md

 #in app/config/config.yml
 imports:
     ...
-    - { resource: "@BeHappySyliusShippingRangeRatePlugin/Resources/config/config.yml" }
+    - { resource: "@BeHappySyliusShippingRatesPlugin/Resources/config/config.yml" }
     ...
 ```

 # That's it !
-You now have access to 2 new shipping calculator 'Shipping rate by weight ranges' and 'Shipping rate by price ranges'.
+You now have access to 3 new shipping calculators :

-At this moment, only weight and prices ranges are supported since other ranges would be very specific to each use case.
-But this plugin gives you a good start point to implement other shipping methods according to ranges.
+  * 'Shipping rate by weight ranges' to charge according to the total order weight
+  * 'Shipping rate by price ranges' to charge according to the total order price
+  * 'Selling price percentage (%)' to charge a % of the order total

 ## Warning
 /!\ In order to add ranges definition, you first have to save your shipping method with the calculator, then add ranges.
 This is due to Sylius and Javascript event management than won't properly trigger events on dynamically added elements